sparticle9/filecubby/README.md

 - `FILE_EXPIRY`: Time until a file expires (default: 7 days)

 These can be adjusted in the `wrangler.toml` file.

+## PicGo Plugin

+A PicGo plugin is provided in the `scripts` folder to allow easy integration with PicGo for image uploads.

+### Installation:

+1. Copy `scripts/picgo-plugin-tgpan.js` to your PicGo plugins folder.
+2. Restart PicGo.
+3. Enable the "tgpan" plugin in PicGo settings.
+4. Configure the plugin with your tgpan URL.

+### Usage:

+Once configured, you can select "tgpan" as your image upload service in PicGo.

 ## Limitations and Considerations